-Preventive services rendered by non-network providers shall be subject to the annual deductible, co-insurance, and out-of-pocket maximum as specified in Section 18.1 (A)(1), (2), (3) and (4), and twenty percent (20%) penalty.
+Preventive services rendered by non-network providers shall be subject to the annual deductible, co-insurance, and out-of-pocket maximum for non-network providers as specified in Section 18.1 (A)(1), (2), (3) and (4).

 Insured members should contact the City's health plan administrator prior to obtaining preventive services for determination of preventive services coverage.